Copilot-Language/copilot/README.md

   *nodes*, each node exporting and importing variables.
 The *Kind2 prover* uses this format, which can be easily translated into the  native format.

-**Cnub** is a simplified representation of a Copilot program where only the informations useful for SMT-based model checking are kept.
-For now, it is not used by the two standard provers but it could be used in the future as an intermediate step in the translation from `Copilot.Spec` to `IL.Spec` or `TransSys.Spec`.

-For each of these formats, there is a folder in `src/Copilot/Kind` which contains at least
+For each of these formats, there is a folder in `src/Copilot/Theorem` which contains at least
 * `Spec.hs` where the format is defined
 * `PrettyPrint.hs` for pretty printing (useful for debugging)